zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Hello everyone my name is .. and I'm the creator of fivestars.blog.
 ^In my website I take deep dives into inner workings and behind the scenes of what is Swift and iOS development today.
 ^In this talk I'd like to take a different path, and instead, share with you some of the lessons I've learned during the past three years in building and shipping SwiftUI apps.
+Coming from a UIKit background.

 <!-- most importantly for this talk, I've been shipping SwiftUI apps since the day iOS 13 came out, with navigation, deep link and many other feature users expect from any modern app.
  -->